oszuidwest/zwfm-dabplus/README.md

 # ZuidWest DAB+
-Thit is an experimental project with the Opendigitalradio tools to generate a DAB+ mux for Streekomroep ZuidWest.
+This is an experimental project with the Opendigitalradio tools to generate a DAB+ mux for Streekomroep ZuidWest.

 ## What's here?
 - `setup.sh`: Creates a server with odr-audioenc, odr-padenc and odr-dabmux